.shock - Fotolia

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Then, something changes.
 She becomes snippy in standups.
 It's taking her longer to answer emails.
 Last month, she altered a deployment script that caused the Amazon bill to jump.
-You sense something is wrong, so you go to her boss.
+You sense something is wrong, and suspect a case of developer burnout.
+So you go to her boss.

 Pat's boss reports having a similar experience.
 Pat, who used to be the poster child for an exemplary DevOps engineer, is dramatically regressing.
 You're both mystified.